isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 .. note::

-    Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded because the hook library requires a valid connection to the database to check if JSON format is supported and to recount class limits.
+    If :ischooklib:`libdhcp_limits.so` is loaded, database connection retries are not attempted on startup.
+The hook library requires a valid connection to the database to check whether JSON format is supported and to recount class limits.

 .. _hooks-limits-lease-limiting: